kinshuk4/daily-coding-problem-solutions/prob551_600/README.md

 ```

 The most we can collect is 0 + 2 + 1 + 5 + 3 + 1 = 12 coins.

+Problem 584 (Easy)

+This problem was asked by IBM.

+Given a string with repeated characters, rearrange the string so that no two adjacent characters are the same.
+If this is not possible, return `None`.

+For example, given "aaabbc", you could return "ababac".
+Given "aaab", return `None`.